 writing becomes mere clutter.

 Great Shapes?
 Sampling a wide variety of books expands vocabulary and knowledge base.
 Broad selections give background, information and insights into trends and niche opportunities for the creation of relevant productions.

 Rosy Futures?
-Exposure to different styles and genres guides development of a personal writing style.
-Word choice and arrangement, punctuation, sensory details and emphasis reflect unique character, personality and creative expression.
+Exposure to different styles and genres guides development of personal writing styles.
+Word choice, arrangement, punctuation, sensory details and emphasis reflect unique character, personality and expression.

 Bright as a Feather?
 Bibliophiles read selectively.
 To write a particular genre of books, a writer must read books of that genre.
 To write articles for a particular audience, a writer must read articles directed at that audience.

 Exposing Writing Tips

 Big Picture?
 Study unmasks styles.
 Expository material to explain or inform is handled differently from poetic imagery, narrations of fact and fiction or from persuasions to influence opinion, performance or avoidance of action.

 Blurred Lines?
 Reading variety matters.
-Reading is helpful when it is practiced on diverse devices, objects and media.
-Variety helps writers understand different platforms for which writing must be targeted and formatted.
+Reading should be practiced on diverse devices, objects and media.
+Variety helps writers understand the different platforms for which writing must be targeted and formatted.

 Improve Reading and Writing Proficiency

+Cruise without Worrying?
 Regular reading times help train writers for concentration.
 Writers must apply daily attention and intense effort to hone their craft.
 Reading increases focus for drafting, proofreading and revision.

 Fringe Art?
 Using the right words helps deliver messages.
 Creative phrasing adds impact to stimulate understanding.
 Reading exposes materials of relevance.
 Professional writing skills advance slowly with persistent practice.

 Make time to read.
 When writers read, they improve composition skills.
 Inspection expands vocabulary for word selection.
 Readers learn to distinguish subtleties of position and observation points behind storytelling.

 Break the Rules?
 Use tools to write.
 Apple offers Tablo to give writers a place where they can read, write and connect with colleagues.
 Writers can publish and promote books with Amazon's Kindle Direct Publishing.

 Read to Write Better

-Reading always must come first, like in school.
+Step by Step?
+Reading must come first, like in school.
 A writer must appreciate the simplicity and impact of time-tested systems used to reach the masses.
 Billboards, banners or signs cannot be turned off or put down.